guestdaniel/EfferentModel_GuestFarhadiCarney2026/src/mex/README.txt

 code in `model_changelog.txt`.

 - 11/13/2023, DRG
+  Changes were made in the normalization scheme for the WDR pathway gain factors (see details in `model_changelog.txt`).
+This code and the Mex wrapper were not altered, but these changes are noted here anyway because they have complex effects on single and multichannel simulations and depending on the type of stimulus used to elicit gain control.
+In short, the final WDR-driven gain factor in multichannel simulations is now determined by taking the geometric mean of individual contributing channels' WDR-driven gain factors.
+For a stimulus with a relatively flat distribution of energy (e.g., Gaussian noise) that elicits relatively uniform responses in the LSR model across channels, a single-channel simulation should yield similar gain control as the matched channel from a multichannel simulation (see `demo.m` for examples).

+- 11/13/2023, DRG
   Updated model code to use vector-valued COHC/CIHC instead of scalar-valued, so now different channels can have different COHC/CIHC values in multi-channel simulations.
 Updated this wrapper file to